MSCHF

 MSCHF (pronounced "mischief") is an American art collective based in Brooklyn, New York, United States.
-MSCHF has produced a wide range of artworks, ranging from browser plugins to sneakers, physical products, social media channels and AI generated foot photographs.
+The group has around 23 employees.

 History

-The group was founded in 2016 by Gabriel Whaley, who acts as its CEO.
-As of January 2020, MSCHF was reported to have received $11.5 million USD in funding.
+The group was founded in 2016 by Gabriel Whaley, who acts as CEO, along with chief creative officers Lukas Bentel and Kevin Wiesner, and Stephen Tetreault as COO.

+As of January 2020, MSCHF was reported to have received $11.5 million in funding.

 The group operates as a company under the name MSCHF Product Studio, Inc.

 Josh Wardle, the Welsh software engineer who created the web-based word game Wordle, joined MSCHF in December 2021.

-Releases
+Releases and legal issues

 The group announces the availability of their work in numbered "drops".
 In May 2018 MSCHF released its first work, titled The Persistence of Chaos.
 The work was a single 2008 Windows laptop loaded with six malware programs.
-The programs included were those that had purportedly caused nearly $100 billion dollars in damage to the global economy.
+The programs included were those that had purportedly caused nearly $100 billion in damage to the global economy.

+On July 9th, 2018, MSCHF began releasing a series called "man eating food" on YouTube through two channels, "man eating food" and "temp".
+It started with a post on Reddit by a user under the name BenRosen with a YouTube video linked titled "mayonnaise".
+The food ranged from string cheese to dog food, all eaten by a man named Eric.
+The last video released was "Jim Carrey" on April 3, 2019.
+This was listed as the second drop by MSCHF on their website.

+Next, MSCHF released their 3rd drop, titled Times Newer Roman.
+It is like Times New Roman except it is 5–10% wider, significantly reducing the word count you need to hit a specific number of pages.
+Times Newer Roman is actually an edited version of another open-source font called Nimbus Roman No. 9 L. It is available to download for free at their website.

+Drop #7 titled Jesus Shoes were on sale for $1425 and listed for sale on the website StockX for $4000.
+MSCHF bought Nike Air Max 97s at their regular price but added Jesus on a crucifix as well as sourcing holy water from the Jordan River.

+Bull and Moon (Drop #8) is a astrological investing app that uses a proprietary financial astrological algorithm.

-A November 2019 release called Puff the Squeaky Chicken consisted of a rubber chicken that was also a functional bong.
+A November 2019 release called Puff the Squeaky Chicken (drop #10) consisted of a rubber chicken that was also a functional bong.